-The Division of Student Life provides students with the opportunity to make connections with campus resources, to develop necessary skills for success, and to productively join in college life.
+The Vice President, together with the educators in Student Life, provide students with the opportunity to make connections with campus resources, to develop necessary skills for success, and to productively join in college life.
 Elizabethtown offers comprehensive co-curricular programs and services that supports our students' growth and development and enriches their college experience.

-Vice President of Student Life
+Vice President for Student Life

-Elizabethtown's Vice President of Student Life serves as the senior student affairs administrator and the primary advocate for our students.
+Elizabethtown's Vice President for Student Life serves as the senior student affairs administrator and the primary advocate for our students.
 The Vice President, together with the Student Life staff, works with students and faculty to shape the living and learning environment and enhance the quality of life for all students.

-For more information, please visit www.etown.edu/offices/dean-of-students.
+For more information, please visit www.etown.edu/offices/vp-student-life/.